 - Chronos is available for both iPhone and Android users that will keep tabs on what you’re doing and where you’re at – even when you’re sleeping.
 It even shares scores on your work/life balance.

 7. Take Care of Yourself

 As a freelancer, it’s not that difficult for you to neglect your health.
 You’re spending all day at home behind a computer, as opposed to walking to a train or subway or climbing a set of stairs in an office building.

 The benefits of regular exercise have often been discussed among freelancers.
 The reason?
 Exercise can make you more productive and decrease stress.
-This means that you can get more work done without getting burnt out.
+This means that you can get more work done while avoiding burnout.

 Oh yeah.
 There’s also the overall health benefits like reducing the chances of cardiovascular diseases, type 2 diabetes, arthritis, and even certain types of cancer.